github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

    The code snippet below provides examples of both in the same configuration file.

 * `prefix-development` specifies a separate prefix for all commit messages that update dependencies in the Development dependency group.
 When you specify a value for this option, the `prefix` is used only for updates to dependencies in the Production dependency group.
 This is supported by: `bundler`, `composer`, `mix`, `maven`, `npm`, and `pip`.
 * `include: "scope"` specifies that any prefix is followed by a list of the dependencies updated in the commit.
+Values possible values for list of dependencies are: `deps`, `deps-dev`

 {% data reusables.dependabot.option-affects-security-updates %}